NOAA-EPIC/ufs-dev_logs/README.md

 __Introduction:__

 Currently, the NOAA development teams' code managers, users & developers are analyzing the UFS-WM RT's log metrics for each regression test performed for each RDHPCS within individual text files via regularly opening these text files & reading the metrics to check if UFS-WM regression tests has passed/failed.
+Note: This application is dependent on the current format of the UFS-WM log files (as of 02/2024), thus altering the internal format of the UFS-WM log files could affect the funcitionality of this application.

 __Purpose:__